AnalogFeelings/godot-psx/USAGE.md

 # Usage Instructions
 Here are some usage instructions for this shader pack.
-If you have any extra questions (which I doubt), you can find me in the HauntedPS1 Discord server as the user with the nickname "AestheticalZ".
+If you have any extra questions (which I doubt), you can find me in the HauntedPS1 Discord server as the user with the name "Analog Feelings".

 ## For Lit/Unlit shader
 Apply the shader as a material override for any mesh instance.